-23E: Arrange the sensor so they stick straight out the side of Herbie
+23E: Arrange the sensors so they stick straight out the side of Herbie

 23F: Solder the ends of the whiskers to the nose and remove the spacer tube.
-The whiskers shouldn't be touching any edge of the hole!
+The whiskers shouldn't be touching any hole edge!

 23G: Nab the forward set of whiskers with your pliers, and give them a twist forward